Femme Fatale (Britney Spears album): Critical reception

 In a mixed review, Andy Gill of The Independent criticized its "single-minded dedication to dancefloor utility" and observed "only the tiniest of rhythmic variants or differences in electronic tones distinguishing one producer's work from another's".
 Jon Caramanica of The New York Times commented that "much of the music on this album feels flat and redundant, no more invigorating than the average European dance-pop album of five years ago".
 The Guardians Alexis Petridis wrote that Spears's "voice is as anonymous as ever, a state of affairs amplified by the lavishing of Auto-Tune".
 Evan Sawdey of PopMatters wrote that "Spears' worldview is completely self-contained" and described Femme Fatale as "just a big dumb club album".
 Rich Juzwiak of The Village Voice wrote that her "voice doesn't add much to the conversation", writing that her lack of presence is "problematic for an album whose subject matter is hedonism and how being hot facilitates it".

-Music critics, despite giving favorable reviews, noted Spears's apparent lack of input on Femme Fatale.
+Music critics, despite giving favorable reviews, noted Spears's apparent lack of creative input and songwriting credits on Femme Fatale.
+Other critics complained about the album not staying from dance-pop songs.
 Singer-songwriter Ryan Tedder defended her, stating that "[Frank] Sinatra didn't write a song, Garth Brooks barely wrote anything, George Strait has had I think 51 No. 1's and he has yet to write a song.
 Rascal Flatts are one of the biggest country acts in the world, and all of their hits are written by other people."
 Spears responded to further criticism of her performing abilities, "I don’t really have anything to prove at this point.
 I just do it for fun and see what happens."

 Jocelyn Vena of MTV noted that "for the first time in a while, she seemed comfortable being the pop megastar that she is."
 Spin named Femme Fatale the 50th best album of 2011 and also placed it at number 3 in their "20 Best Pop Albums of 2011" list.
 Digital Spy ranked the album at number 11 at their year ends list.
 "Till the World Ends" was named the third best song of 2011 by Rolling Stone and the third best single of 2011 by Billboard, who described it as "Britney's most immediate single since 'Toxic'."
 Sam Lansky of PopCrush considered "Till the World Ends" the best pop song of 2011.
 Digital Spy also considered the track as the best song of 2011, naming it "Britney's best track since 'Toxic'" and "her most underrated hit."